nvtkaszpir/vagrant-killingfloorstats/README.md

 Your local machine should have the following:

 * 2 CPU cores, 2GB of RAM, about 8GB of disk space required for vm
-* vagrant > 1.2.x - download and install https://www.vagrantup.com/
+* vagrant > 1.2.x - download and install from [official site](https://www.vagrantup.com/)
 * rsync client
 * access to the Internet without proxies (not supported in this setup via vagrant/bootstrap/puppet)
-* jmeter 3.1 with plugin manager and plugins for benchmark tests
+* jmeter 3.1 with plugin manager and plugins for benchmark tests, can be takne from [here](https://jmeter-plugins.org/)
-* ruby 2.x.x and bundler for running more advanced tests (inspec)
+* ruby 2.x.x and bundler for running more advanced tests (inspec), use [rvm.io](http://rvm.io/)

 Known limitation
 ==================================================